cartheur/aiventure-david/README.md

 * Head redesign for the bipedal robot using the native code files from Poppy but advancing using Solidworks.
 This head will encapsulate a Liva minicomputer.
 (Started October 2022)
 * Battery compartment and battery to remove the plugged-in power supply.
 It does run on a 40Ah cell but is pretty power thirsty, even while idle.
 (Scheduled October 2023)
+* De-evolution to a 4.3" HDMI touch screen to link with odroid XU-4, sold by [waveshare](https://www.waveshare.com/4.3inch-HDMI-LCD-B.htm)

-As an increasing complexity of behaviour and implementation.
+The complexity of behaviour and implementation is arbitrary.
 Here at the Generation-Three of the work, currently what is necessary is a stationary test as I complete some animation-training code.
 I will describe this is in greater detail later.

  ![no cables!](/media/on-battery.jpg "Staging for battery check")